linocardi92/odin-landing-page/README.md

-# odin-landing-page
+# Air-Odin-landing-page (Unofficial)

+Welcome to Air Odin's main page.

+## Description

-This is the second project related to my journey on TOP.
+This is the **Landing page** project for the Flexbox section of the TOP's foundation course.

-#### Coming Soon...
+#### Disclaimer

+TOP hasn't got an flight company and this project is entirely a product of my imagination.